New estimation methods for extremal bivariate return curves: Abstract

 \section{Abstract}

-In the multivariate setting, defining extremal risk measures is important in many contexts, such as environmental planning and structural engineering.
+In the multivariate setting, estimates of extremal risk measures are important in many contexts, such as environmental planning and structural engineering.
 In this paper, we propose new estimation methods for extremal bivariate return curves, a risk measure that is the natural bivariate extension to a return level.
-Our estimates are based on bivariate extreme value models that can account for both asymptotic dependence and asymptotic independence.
-We devise tools for testing and validating return curves and comparing estimates from a range of multivariate models.
-These tools are then used to compare a selection of curve estimation techniques through simulation studies, and case studies on environmental data.
+Unlike several existing techniques, our estimates are based on bivariate extreme value models that can capture both key forms of extremal dependence.
+We devise tools for validating return curve estimates, as well as representing their uncertainty, and compare a selection of curve estimation techniques through simulation studies.
+We apply the methodology to two metocean data sets, with diagnostics indicating generally good performance.

 {\it Keywords:} Risk Measure, Extremes, Dependence Modelling

 \spacingset{1.8}